Some of the links on this site are affiliate links, meaning we may earn a commission if you click on them.

-Not much is actually known about his early life, though it is know that he was the illegitimate child Messer Piero and Caterina, a peasant who may have been a slave from the Middle East.
+Not much is actually known about his early life, though it is known that he was the illegitimate child of Messer Piero and Caterina, a peasant who may have been a slave from the Middle East.

 What is known is that he was an Italian artist, architect, scientist, and inventor who lived during the Renaissance period – from 1452 to 1519.
 He is generally thought to be one of the most talented and diversely skilled individuals in history.
 Leonardo made contributions to a wide range of fields that made him a legendary figure.